Akashav17/Blinkit-Analysis-power-bi/README.md

 Conclusion:
 This project helped identify trends and performance metrics that could be leveraged to optimize the supply chain, enhance customer engagement, and improve sales strategies for the Blinkit grocery platform.

-Let me know if you'd like any adjustments!